 In the greater West Palm Beach community, we here at Palm Beach Epoxy Flooring have remained busy with new requests.
 However, not everyone learns of the cost of epoxy flooring before requesting quotes, and they dont know what to expect.

-That said, most of the potential clients with speak with have no idea what a new epoxy flooring system costs.
+That said, most of the potential clients with speak with have no idea what a new epoxy resin flooring system costs.
 And while some feel pleasantly surprised, others seem floored by the amount that they hear, not knowing the included value.

 There are many different epoxy products for your floors, and some retain steep price tags, even at national retail brands.
 Purchasing the wrong applications will also tack on more expenses, leading many to hire us for their floor installation instead.